 A Note About Built-In Car Seats

 There are vehicles that contain built-in car seats.
-Be careful when looking at these that they follow all federal safety protocols.
+Be careful when looking at these that they follow all federal safety protocols and the New York car seat laws.
 In addition, it is important that you read the owner’s manual and understand when and how to use these car seats appropriately.
 These car seats may not be appropriate for all ages.

 Safety is everyone’s concern.
 The terrain of laws and regulations regarding child restraint systems in vehicles can be difficult to understand.
 In addition, these systems can be confusing to put in and operate properly.
 If you need help understanding the law, or if you have questions about faulty child safety seats, bring your questions and concerns to an attorney you trust.

 For more information, call our law firm at (212) 514-5007 or sen

 Contact Our Car Accident Law Firm in New York City

 If you’ve been injured in an accident in Manhattan, NY, and need legal help, contact our New York City car accident lawyers at Rosenbaum & Rosenbaum, P.C. to schedule a free consultation.